alidcast/rogue.js/README.md

 app.listen(3000)
 ```

-🚧 Under Construction 🚧

-*If you'd like to get started with Rogue now, we recommend you use [`@roguejs/app`](https://github.com/alidcastano/rogue.js/tree/master/packages/rogue-app) (see below) with your own custom build setup.
-Check out the [with-razzle](https://github.com/alidcastano/rogue.js/tree/master/examples/with-razzle) directory for an example of how to setup Rogue.*

 There are three Rogue packages:

 - [`@roguejs/app`](https://github.com/alidcastano/rogue.js/tree/master/packages/rogue-app), holds the core modules for the Rogue framework.
 You can use this package to streamline your SSR experience independent of any build setup.